beestreams/laravelimageable/readme.md

 - External storage services
 - Delete all sizes on delete
 - Create controller for image and refactor routes file
+- If file directory is empty remove directory on delete

 ## Important